Arunsai125/Arunsai125/README.md

 # 👋 Hey there, I'm Arun Sai Narla

 ## 🚀 About Me
-I'm a passionate software developer who loves to build innovative solutions.
-I enjoy working on challenging projects and learning new technologies.
+I'm a curious and driven software developer currently working as an SDE at Temenos, where I build scalable and efficient solutions in the fintech space.
+I recently graduated with a Master’s in Computer Science from the University of Central Florida, where I also served as Vice President of the Graduate Student Association.
+With experience across full-stack development, cloud deployments, and API design, I enjoy solving real-world problems through code and continuously exploring new technologies to grow as an engineer.

 ## 💻 Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat-square&logo=javascript&logoColor=black)